-Table A.3.1-1 Msc: Common Request Input Parameters

 A.4 Common Entity Attributes

+A.4.1 Introduction

-Information Entities (e.g., M2M Service Subscription) that are maintained using the M2M Service Capabilities have a set of common attributes that are associated with the entity when the information entity is created, updated and retrieved.
+Information Entities (e.g. M2M Service Subscription) that are maintained using the M2M Service Capabilities have a set of common attributes that are associated with the entity when the information entity is created, updated and retrieved.

-A.4.1 System Generated Attributes (Normative)
+A.4.2 System Generated Attributes (normative)

-When an information entity is created or updated the system shall update the common attributes as described in Table A.4.1-1.
-When an information entity is retrieved the system shall return the common attributes as described in Table A.4.1-1.
+When an information entity is created or updated the system shall update the common attributes as described in Table A.4.2-1.
+When an information entity is retrieved the system shall return the common attributes as described in Table A.4.2-1.

+Table A.4.2-1: System Generated Attributes